Brodys1/Library-DBMS/README.md

 **4. Install and start MySQL**

-If MySQL is not already installed (MacOS Homebrew):
+If MySQL is not already installed (macOS Homebrew):
 ```
 brew install mysql
 brew services start mysql